dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 with aggregated data values.
 The example response above has a data/indicator column, a period column and a value column.
-The first column contains indicator identifiers, the second contains ISO period identifiers and the third contains aggregeted data values.
+The first column contains indicator identifiers, the second contains ISO period identifiers and the third contains aggregated data values.

 ### Constraints